 Listen out for the distinctive song of skylarks, a warbling of short trills.
 They can be seen and heard on the cliffs all year round.

 At the road, turn right inside the field edge (no footpath here on this busy road) then cross the road by the telegraph pole.
 Go through the gate on the other side of the road and carry on along this path to the gazebo.

 The folly or viewing tower, known as The Gazebo, is worth the climb, with views over the oak tree canopy to the sea.
 During autumn fields of recently harvested barley capture your attention as your eyes drift over to the cliff tops, brown hares can often be seen in the stubble.
-On a clear day Blakeney Point is visible and steam trains can often be seen on the Poppy Line of the North Norfolk Railway as it runs through the northern end of Sheringham Park.
+On a clear day the golden sands Blakeney Point are visible and steam trains can often be seen on the Poppy Line of the North Norfolk Railway as it runs through the northern end of Sheringham Park.

 Leave the path and climb to the top of the gazebo, then return to the path and continue left.
 At the gate, go through to the left and follow the path in front of Sheringham Hall.
 Carry straight on past the Hall (not open to the public), going through the gate with a cattle grid by a house and the Temple on the right at the top of the hill.

 Privately occupied and not open to the public, Sheringham Hall was started in 1813 for Abbot Upcher, but he died before it was finished.
 His son completed it and lived there from 1839.
 Humphrey Repton designed the gardens.

 At the marker post, go right and up the hill to the Temple.